Ian144/Ian144.github.io/PropertyTesting.md

 ### QuickFixN issues

 1. DateTimes and Times involving [leap-seconds](https://en.wikipedia.org/wiki/Leap_second) are not recognized as valid

 2. RawData fields containing field or tag-value separators raise formatting errors.
 RawData fields are allowed by the FIX spec to contain separators, both QuickFixJ and FsFIX handle RawData fields correctly.

-### QuickFixJ issues
+### QuickFixJ possible issue

-FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJH echo to stop replying to FsFIXEcho, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.
+FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJH echo to appear to hang, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.

-* the [<PropTest>] attribute does not come with FsCheck but is easy to define